sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/nAradaH/sangItamakarandaH.md

 above principle.
 In that system the Ragas are divided according to the different scales on which they are based *Sangita Ratnál ara, Sangita Paryata, Ragavibodha &c,* follow this system

-** Division of Râgas followed in the present work—**The present book (*Sangita Makaranda*) mentions two different divisions of the Ragas into six puncipal Ragas and their [wives](# "Vido verses 68 to 78, pages 19 and 202") This division of the Rigas suggests that the book belongs to the Northern India system.
+** Division of Râgas followed in the present work—**The present book (*Sangita Makaranda*) mentions two different divisions of the Ragas into six puncipal Ragas and their wives[^4] This division of the Rigas suggests that the book belongs to the Northern India system.
 But it must be observed that the current Ragas obtaining in the practice of modern Music of Northern and Southern India differ widely from the definitions given in all the ancient Sanskrit Books such as *Sangita Ratnakara, Sangita Paryata, Ragavibodha, Sangita Darpana &c*

+[^4]: "Vido verses 68 to 78, pages 19 and 202"

 ** A few observations on the present work—**The text of *Sangita Makaranda* is maccurate in many places as it is based on only one manuscript supplied to me by the Baroda authorities.
 The manuscript is full of the mistakes of the copyist I have corrected many of these mistakes as far as possible with the help of *Sangita Ratnakara,* &c But in many places there are apparently deviations from the rules of syntax I did not think it proper to correct these in the absence of another copy.
 But in such cases I have given the suggested readings in brackets or in footnotes or made a query against the words of the text.